pakseon25/memo/README.md

 We've always felt that such desires are wrong-headed.
 The characteristics that we've observed separating effective software developers from the chaff aren't things that depend on the specifics of tooling.
 We rather appreciate such things as: the knowledge of core concepts and patterns of programming, a knack for decomposing complex work-items into small, testable pieces, and the ability to collaborate with both other programmers and those who will benefit from the software.

+Jackie Stewart, a triple Formula 1 world champion (1969-93), described how, while he wasn't an engineer of the cars he drove, he still needed a sense of how they worked, how they responded to what the driver was trying to do, a sense he called mechanical sympathy.
+Martin Thompson brought this concept into software, by talking about how a similar knowledge of how computer hardware works is vital to writing high-performance software.
 (후략)
 ```